Middleman-EPM/Middleman-NPM/README.md

 ![alt text](https://i.imgur.com/46zfcse.png)

-You will receive an  to view your performance data analysis to visit Middleman site:
+Once the server has been stopped, you will receive an hash instance key to view your performance data analysis to visit Middleman site:
 ![alt](https://i.imgur.com/XyZkj14.png)

 ## Contributors